bdusell/rau/docs/index.rst

 There are, of course, many excellent implementations of neural network training out in the world for you to choose from, but I think Rau does have some neat features and avoids some pitfalls that I have not seen handled well in other codebases.
-To see if using Rau is a good idea for you, see :doc:`technical-details` and :doc:`features-and-limitations`.
+To see if using Rau is a good idea for you, see :doc:`details`.

 Rau has been used in the following papers: